oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 We need two images, one is the WLS Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the other is the WebLogic image from [Oracle Container Registry](https://container-registry.oracle.com).
 Before pulling the image, you need to:
 - Aquire an user account to the image site.
-- Log in to the site in your browser, find the image and accept the license of the image.
+- Log in to the site in your browser, find the image and accept the license.

 Pull the WLS Kubernetes Operator 2.1 image.
 ```